maalejahmed55/maalejahmed55/README.md

 ## Hi there 👋
 •	👋 Hi, I’m Ahmed maalej
 •	🎓 IT engineering student
-•	🌍 Passionate about technology and self-taught enthusiast
+•	🌍 Passionate about technology
 •	📫 How to reach me: maalejahmed55@gmail.com

 <!--